Three young women sit on concrete stairwell.

 To build or rebuild your credit, you can start by addressing the five core categories influencing your credit report and score: payment history, amounts owed, length of credit history, new credit, and credit mix.
 Each weighs differently on your score.
 That means some financial behaviors impact your credit more than others.

 • Payment history (35% of your credit score): Your payment history shows how often you’ve paid your bills late or on time.
 Consistent, timely payments will help your score.
 Late or missed payments can dramatically hurt your score.
-Consider setting up automatic payments to ensure you never miss a due date.
+Consider setting up automatic payments with your card issuer to ensure you never miss a due date.

 • Amounts owed (30% of your credit score): Your credit utilization ratio is the total amount of debt you owe across all your credit accounts compared to your total available credit.
-Keeping your credit utilization ratio lower can make you more appealing to lenders.
-Getting in the habit of paying your balances in full (or as close as possible) each month can help with managing your credit utilization.
+When you keep your credit utilization ratio low, it can make you more appealing to lenders.
+When you get in the habit of paying every credit card balance in full (or as close as possible) each month it can help with managing your credit utilization and credit card debt.
 Try budgeting with a mobile app or set spending alerts to track how much you’re charging.

 • Credit mix (10% of your credit score): The combination of your different types of credit accounts is your credit mix.
-It’s generally good to have both revolving credit (like credit cards) and installment loans (like a mortgage or auto loan).
+It’s good to have both revolving credit (like credit cards) and installment loans (like a student loan, mortgage or car loan).
 Having experience with different types of credit shows lenders you’re no stranger to responsibility.
 Consider how to diversify your credit accounts to improve your mix.

 How to build credit with a credit card

-These types of cards often come with a lower spending limit and a higher interest rate, but also provide an opportunity to demonstrate responsible use, showing lenders you’re capable of handling debt while opening yourself up to more borrowing options down the road.
+Secured credit cards and student credit cards often come with a lower spending limit and a higher interest rate.
+But these types of cards help you build credit by providing an opportunity to demonstrate responsible use.
+This can show lenders you’re capable of handling debt while opening yourself up to more borrowing options down the road.

 • Secured credit card: With a secured credit card, your credit line will equal your deposit amount, starting at $2001 for Discover secured cards.
 Your deposit acts as collateral if you can’t pay back what you owe on the card.
 Aside from the deposit, a secured credit card works like a standard credit card; you can make purchases within your spending limit and may even earn cash back rewards on eligible purchases.